Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

 Baking
 ======

-.. function:: GetPoolStatus(blockHash, passiveDelegation, bakerId) -> ?PoolStatus
+.. function:: GetPoolStatus(blockHash: BlockHash, passiveDelegation: Bool, bakerId: UInt64) -> JsonResponse

    Get the status of a pool.
    If ``passiveDelegation == true``, this returns the status for the passive delegators.